obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Refactoring and auto-formatting plugins.md

 # Refactor

-Plugins that reformat notes and/or change notes automatically.
+Plugins that offer additional functionality to reformat notes than the [[Obsidian Core Plugins#Note composer]] plugin.
+These plugins usually make automated changes to your notes.

 ## Plugins in this category